Arms Warrior DPS Vault of the Incarnates Raid Guide — Season 4

 Tips

-One of the biggest hurdles of the encounter is Raszageth's Hurricane Wing knockback, repeated several times throughout the encounter.
-Many classes can have a hard time dealing with it.
-Warriors have several tools to handle it.
-However, most notably Heroic Leap, although Charge and even Intervene can also work.
+One of the biggest hurdles of the encounter is Raszageth's Hurricane Wing Icon Hurricane Wing knockback, repeated several times throughout the encounter.
+While many classes can have a hard time dealing with it, Warriors can use Charge and Heroic Leap to trivialize the mechanic.

 Another major mechanic is the handling of Volatile Spark, whose Burst cast needs to be interrupted or crowd controlled.
-Pummel is the obvious solution, though, in higher difficulties, each spark will cast multiple times, requiring more interrupts.
-While most raid groups will cover this with AoE crowd control, Storm Bolt or Intimidating Shout can be helpful for struggling groups.
+Pummel is the obvious solution, though, on Mythic difficulty, each spark will cast multiple times, requiring more interrupts.
+While most raid groups can cover these extra casts with AoE crowd control, either Storm Bolt Icon Storm Bolt or Intimidating Shout Icon Intimidating Shout should be taken, depending on how often the extra interrupt is needed.

 Cooldowns can be used freely until the second phase, at which point they should be saved for shields, as players gain an enormous damage boost to help break them.
 This is also what makes Wrecking Throw such a useful talent, as it already deals greatly increased damage against shields, further increased by the encounter mechanics.